With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 Nearby the Wynard Quarter is the Fish Market, off of Jellicoe Street.
 The Fish Market had one store open as most was closed due to renovations.
 It was fun to browse around and see the various fish available for sale.
 Plus, the fish sellers were super nice and inviting and said to take as many photos as we’d like.

 Definitely stop by Silo Park which is within the same walking path as Wynard Quarter.
-It’s an area to relax with seating areas, a playground, huge grassy area, and views of the waters.
+It’s an area to relax with seating areas, a playground, a huge grassy area, and views of the waters.
 The main purpose is to see the huge silos in the area or even take a walk along the walking bridge/beam.

 See Yachts at Heritage Landing